lvhellgren/Tracker/README.md

 #####Modular Development
 Tracker is designed for modular development.
 The Core module provides sign-in capability and basic features for use by other modules.
-The Structure module manages users and accounts as well as the relationships between these entities.
+The Setup module manages users and accounts as well as the relationships between these entities.
 Application-specific functionality may be implemented by creating new modules (or by extending existing placeholder modules).